chunkypixel/atari-dev-studio/out/bin/compilers/7800basic/README.txt

 Legal Stuff
 -----------

-   7800basic is created by Michael Saarna, copyright 2013-2020.
+   7800basic is created by Michael Saarna.
    7800basic is derived from the batari Basic compiler for the 2600, which was created by Fred Quimby. (aka batari)